Multi-frequency analysis of the ALMA and VLA high resolution continuum observations of the substructured disc around CI

 Unfortunately, full polarisation observations of CI~Tau have never been taken, and no information on the dust polarisation fraction in this disc is available.
 As a consequence, all our constraints on particle porosities are based on our continuum profile analysis in \autoref{sec:5.4}.

-Our preference for low porosity fractions in CI~Tau is in~contrast with the aforementioned results of \citet{Zhang2023}~and \citet{Ueda2024} in HL~Tau and IM~Lup, even more so since they adopted the default ``DSHARP'' mixture, that provides~good quality fits to our data almost only in the compact case.
+Our preference for low porosity fractions in CI~Tau is in contrast with the aforementioned results of \citet{Zhang2023}~and \citet{Ueda2024} in HL~Tau and IM~Lup, even more so since they adopted the default `DSHARP' mixture, that provides~good quality fits to our data almost only in the compact case.
 Instead, our results are consistent with those of \citet{Guidi2022}, whose multi-frequency continuum observations of HD~163296 can be better explained by low particle porosities (25\% instead of 80\%).
 While both our analysis and that of \citet{Guidi2022} did not consider polarisation observations, and therefore provided more uncertain estimates of the dust porosity, it is likely that~the differences between the porosity fractions of HL~Tau/IM~Lup and CI~Tau/HD~163296 are real.
-Indeed, while the former sources are known to be very young ($t_\star\lesssim1\,{\rm Myr}$, e.g., \citealt{Alcala2017}), the latter are relatively (CI~Tau, $t_\star>3\,{\rm Myr}$, \citealt{Gangi2022}) to significantly (HD~163296, $t_\star\gtrsim6\,{\rm Myr}$, \citealt{Fairlamb2015}) older.
-Thus, it can be speculated that time-dependent processes, such as dust compaction, could have played a role in determining those differences.
+Indeed, while the former sources are known to be very young ($\lesssim1\,{\rm Myr}$, e.g. \citealt{Alcala2017}), the latter are relatively (CI~Tau, $>3\,{\rm Myr}$, \citealt{Gangi2022}) to significantly (HD~163296, $\gtrsim6\,{\rm Myr}$, \citealt{Fairlamb2015}) older.
+Thus, it can be speculated that time-dependent processes (e.g., dust compaction) might have played a role in determining those differences.